microsoft/vscode-docs/docs/extensions/language-support.md

 ## Show Definitions of a Symbol

-Allow users to see the definition of variables/functions/methods right where the variables/functions/methods are being used.
+Allow the user to see the definition of variables/functions/methods right where the variables/functions/methods are being used.

 ![Type Hover](images/language-support/goto-definition.gif)